 Religious organizations generally get a pass unless they're incorporated as a filing-required entity.
 Some businesses don't need to worry: limited liability partnerships (LLPs), sole proprietorships, and general partnerships without LP or LLP status.

 As an owner, officer, director, member, or manager, you can file directly.
-Or hand it off to your registered agent, attorney, accountant, or a service like Discern.
+Or hand it off to your registered agent, attorney, accountant, or a compliance service.
 Whoever handles it just needs your accurate business details and permission to sign.

 Iowa gives you two options for your biennial report: online or paper.
 To file online: